Skip to main content

 cd ~/work/sideproject-personas && agentboot install

-To change the default hub, edit ~/.agentboot/config.json and update the "defaultHub" field to the path you want. agentboot hubs (coming in a future release) will make this interactive.
+To change the default hub, edit ~/.agentboot/config.json and update the "defaultHub" field to the path you want, or run agentboot hubs to view and manage registered hubs.

 If you moved your hub after the v0.9 install